Draft for public comment · v0.2 · April 2026

 AIS-1 v0.1 published

 Specification and companion document published on GitHub under CC0.
 Open for public comment.
-First reference implementation deployed on Base Sepolia testnet.

 LIVE